libscran/mumosa/README.md

 ## Overview

 In multi-modal single-cell experiments, we obtain data of different modalities (e.g., RNA, protein) from the same set of cells.
-Naturally, we would like to combine data from different modalities to increase the information available for each cell.
+Naturally, we would like to combine data from different modalities to increase the information available for each cell in further analyses.
-This is most relevant to analysis steps that yield results in terms of cells, like clustering and visualization with t-SNE or UMAP.
+This is most relevant to analysis steps that operate on cells, e.g., clustering, visualization with t-SNE or UMAP.
-A simple combining strategy is to just concatenate the per-modality data matrices together into a single matrix for further analysis.
+The simplest combining strategy is to just concatenate the per-modality data matrices together into a single matrix for further analysis.
 While convenient and compatible with many downstream procedures, this is complicated by the differences in the variance between modalities.
 Higher noise in one modality might drown out biological signal in another modality that has lower variance.